-Recently my daughter Maggie and I took a trip to Portland, Oregon.
+My daughter Maggie and I took a trip to Portland, Oregon.
 Our trips are always meant to be adventures!
-One thing we wanted to do while there was to explore the the Columbia River Gorge and the Multnomah and other waterfalls.
+While we were there we wanted to explore the the Columbia River Gorge, the Multnomah waterfall and other waterfalls located nearby.

 Even though there was a light rain most of the day, we still chose to make our trek to the Columbia River area.
 When planning a trip you never know what the weather will bring and you just have to make the best of it.
 I preferred to be a little moist over missing out on this adventure.